oracle-livelabs/database/ahf/ahf-autoupgrade-upgrade/ahf-autoupgrade-upgrade.md

 If a new version of AHF is not found either at the software stage location or at Rest Endpoints (Object Store), then download AHF from MOS to software stage, and then upgrade.

+>**Note:** The scope of this workshop is limited to upgrading AHF from the software stage location.

 ### Objectives

 In this lab, you will:
 * Upgrade AHF from Software Stage location

->**Note:** The scope of this workshop is limited to upgrading AHF from the software stage locatoin and on the local file system.

 ### Prerequisites

 * You need AHF installed user privileges or **root** access to run **getupgrade**, **setupgrade**, **unsetupgrade**, and **upgrade** commands.
 * **openssl** is needed for all platforms to support **autoupgrade**.
 If **openssl** is not present, then **autoupgrade** exits gracefully.
 * AHF version 21.4.3.
 You can only upgrade AHF from 21.4.3 to 22.1.1 so uninstall if you have any older versions of AHF.

-### Operating Systems Supported to Upgrade AHF Automatically

-Automatic upgrade is supported on:
-- Linux
-- Solaris
-- AIX

-Autoupgrade is NOT supported on:
-- HP-UX
-- Microsoft Windows
-- Standalone installations (except Exadata dom0)

-Autoupgrade of AHF by non-root users is supported only if the existing installation was done by the same user and the installation type is typical (full).
-For example, if user "X" has installed AHF, then autoupgrade cannot be performed by user "Y".

->**Note:** If the upgrade output is not displayed, wait for 3-5 minutes and then check the **/opt/oracle.ahf/data/*hostname*/diag/ahf/ahf\_install\_*date*>.log** file.

 ## Task 1: Uninstall the current AHF installation and install AHF 21.4.3